vincpapa/Flex-MORe/README.md

 This repository contains the source codes and datasets of the paper _Multi-objective Personalized Ranking for Recommendation_ submitted at RecSys 2024.

 ### Requirements
 We implemented and tested the models in Python `3.8.10`, with `PyTorch==2.0.1` and CUDA `11.7`.
-The `LightGCN` moodel require `PyTorch Geometric`.
+The `NGCF` moodel require `PyTorch Geometric`.
 Then, the requirements listed in the `req_MPR.txt` file refer to these versions.
 You may create the virtual environment with the requirements file as follows:

 ```
 $ python3 -m venv venv